Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Myrtleford, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Myrtleford has averaged around 12 residential properties approved per year.
-Between FY-21 and FY-25, approximately 61 homes were granted approval, with a further 5 approved in FY-26 so far.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers in Myrtleford shows around 12 residential properties granted approval each year.
+Over the past five financial years, from FY-21 to FY-25, approximately 61 homes were approved, with an additional seven approved so far in FY-26.
+Despite a declining population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average expected construction cost of new homes is $492,000, indicating developers focus on the premium market and high-end developments.
-This financial year, there have been $4.2 million in commercial approvals, suggesting Myrtleford's residential character.
-Compared to Rest of Vic., Myrtleford records roughly half the building activity per person, placing it among the 56th percentile nationally for areas assessed.
+The average expected construction cost value of new homes is $492,000, indicating developers are focusing on the premium market with high-end developments.
+This financial year has seen $4.2 million in commercial approvals, reflecting the area's residential character.
+Compared to the rest of Victoria, Myrtleford records roughly half the building activity per person and ranks among the 56th percentile nationally.

 Recent construction comprises 92.0% standalone homes and 8.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 280 people per dwelling approval, Myrtleford exhibits characteristics of a low density area.
-Population forecasts indicate Myrtleford will gain 160 residents by 2041.
+With around 279 people per dwelling approval, Myrtleford exhibits characteristics of a low-density area.
+Population forecasts indicate Myrtleford will gain 160 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development